juliusb643/juliusb643/README.md

 - 👋 Hi, I’m @juliusb643
 - 👀 I’m interested in ...
 Data Analytics and Creative Problem Solving
 - 🌱 I’m currently learning ...
-SQL and SQLAlchemy
+NoSQL and Data Collection
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... www.linkedin.com/in/juliusb643
 - 😄 Pronouns: ...
 He/Him